z5267282/mve/README.md

 The editing can either be done with `ffmpeg` or `MoviePy` .
 + This is controlled by the value of `USE_MOVIEPY` .

-+ In testing mode files are not opened in the `viewer` .
+In testing mode files are not opened in the `viewer` .
 + Testing mode is toggled via `TESTING` .

+The boldness of colours can be toggled via `BOLD` .

 It should be imported with the following statement: